-Offers bachelor degree programs in: Environmental Science, General Agriculture, Natural Resources, Liberal Studies and minor in Communication (Distance Education format).
+Offers bachelor degree programs in: Environmental Science, General Agriculture, Natural Resources, Liberal Studies and minor in Communication (Distance Education format). students may be co-admitted and jointly enrolled at OSU and Chemeketa under a new agreement.

 George Fox University 888-888-0178